0xpix/Hei-DataHub/QUICKSTART.md

 pip install -e .

 # Launch the TUI
-mini-datahub
+hei-datahub
 ```

 ## First Run

-When you first launch `mini-datahub`, the application will:
+When you first launch `hei-datahub`, the application will:

 1. Initialize the SQLite database (`db.sqlite`)
 2. Create the necessary tables (FTS5 search index)